imagineLife/frontendpipeline/README.md

 - **format:check** runs prettier and logs the files that need formatting
 - **format** will apply the formatting requirements outlined in the `.prettierrc` file

+### Github Repo Deets
+The repo has a bunch of branch settings
+- master/main is protected
+- PR is required to merge
+  - approvals of PR are required
+  - when new commits are pushed to a branch, reviewers need to review new pushed details - previous approvals do not persist

 ## The Github Folder
 At the root of the directory is a `.github` directory.
 Here lies the guts of the CI/CD pipeline.